GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

             gcloud services enable appengine.googleapis.com cloudbuild.googleapis.com \
               cloudfunctions.googleapis.com cloudscheduler.googleapis.com compute.googleapis.com \
-              pubsub.googleapis.com
+              pubsub.googleapis.com recommender.googleapis.com

 ## Set up the automated cleanup code

-You run the commands in this section in Cloud Shell.
+Run the commands in this section in Cloud Shell.

 1. Clone the GitHub repository:

         git clone https://github.com/GoogleCloudPlatform/community

-1. Change directories to the `cleaning-up-at-scale` directory:
+1. Change directories to the `delete-idle-instances` directory:

-        cd community/tutorials/cleaning-up-at-scale
+        cd community/tutorials/delete-idle-instances

     The exact path depends on where you placed the directory when you cloned the sample files from GitHub.

 1. Create the Pub/Sub topic that you will push messages to:

-        gcloud pubsub topics create unused-instances
+        gcloud pubsub topics create idle-instances

     You can verify that the Pub/Sub topic has been created with the following command: